 - If you have a significant scalp area to cover

 Over time, especially when someone has a hair restoration surgery at a young age, they can develop further shedding and patches of baldness where the transplanted hairs didn’t go.
 After 5 or 10 years of progressive pattern baldness, a person may choose to have a follow-up procedure.
 With FUE, there’s no limit to how many times you can do that as long as you have donor hair.
 FUT is more limited, because the scalp will not have enough laxity after one or two surgeries.
 The other handy aspect of FUE that makes it so valuable is its ability to cover existing scars.
 Whether you have a long FUT scar on your head or missing patches in your facial hair, FUE can spot fill just one follicle at a time and create a 100% natural-looking result.

 Due to the possibility of additional sessions, hair transplant Toronto cost per graft is only one factor to think about when considering your long-term investment price.

 Hair transplantation is permanent.
 Those follicles are naturally resistant to DHT (the hormone responsible for most pattern baldness), and they carry their natural resistance with them when transplanted.
 You can count on enjoying the effortless confidence of having your real, growing hair back for many years after your procedure.
 No other option is as effective, long-lasting, and completely realistic as transplanting your own living hair.

 We’d like to meet with you to discuss your questions and options.
 Dr. Torgerson spends considerable time with each client to understand their unique situation and what treatment or combination of interventions can best get them to their goals.
 We’ll provide you with a detailed quote after your consultation, and we’ll also connect you with medical financing companies if you’d like the convenience of a payment plan.
-The consult is complimentary, so don’t hesitate to call and find out how soon you could be on your way to restored hair and confidence.
+Don’t hesitate to call and find out how soon you could be on your way to restored hair and confidence.